GSA/fpki-guides/pages/fpki_piv-i_faq.md

 You can click on a topic in the table of contents below to jump to a specific section or scroll through the page to view all of the FAQs listed.

-If you are really interested in the specifics and technical details of PIV-I, references to any standards are linked in each FAQ or you can check out the Reference section at the end of the document for the full list.
+If you are really interested in the specifics and technical details of PIV-I, references to any standards are linked in each FAQ.
 However, for most users and engineers, the Standards may seem overwhelming and will be too detailed for your needs.

 ## Table of Contents